Wooden Toy Cars

 Once the paint dried I glued the wheels onto each car’s axle and they were done.

-For more pictures of the finished jewellery box check out the photo gallery.
+For more pictures of the finished cars check out the photo gallery.